focus-editor/focus/LOG.md

     - Grep in the project

 - Search within buffer:
-    - Display the search bar
+    + Display the search bar
-    - Enter text
+    + Enter text
+    + Cleanup the code for input
     - Search and highlight results

 - Navigating project dirs in a dialog